Taming-the-BEAST/FBD-tutorial/README.md

 ## The Data

 The data files and pre-cooked output files can be downloaded from the panel on the left.
 The analysis in this tutorial includes data from several different sources.

 We have molecular sequence data for eight extant species, which represent all of the living bear taxa.
 The sequence data include interphotoreceptor retinoid-binding protein (irbp) sequences (in the file **bears\_irbp\_fossils.nex**) and 1000 bps of the mitochondrial gene cytochrome b (in the file  **bears\_cytb\_fossils.nex**).
 If you open either of these files in your text editor or alignment viewer, you will notice that there are 22 taxa listed in each one, with most of these taxa associated with sequences that are entirely made up of missing data (i.e., **?????**).
 This is because the NEXUS files also contain the names of 14 fossil species, that we will include in our analysis as calibration information for the fossilized birth-death process.

 For these extinct taxa, we must provide an occurrence time for each taxon sampled from the fossil record.
 This information is obtained from the literature or fossil databases like the [Paleobiology Database](http://paleobiodb.org/) or the [Fossil Calibration Database](http://fossilcalibrations.org/), or from your own paleontological expertise.
-The 14 fossil species used in this analysis are listed in Table \ref{bearFossilTable} along with the age range for the specimen and relevant citation.

 The final source of data required for our analysis is some information about the phylogenetic placement of the fossils.
 This prior knowledge can come from previous studies of morphological data and taxonomy.
 Ideally, we would like to know exactly where in the phylogeny each fossil belongs.
 However, this is uncommon for most groups in the fossil record.
-Often, we can place a fossil with reasonable resolution by assigning it to some total group.
-For example, if a fossil specimen has all of the identifying characters of a bear in the subfamily Ursinae, then, we can create a monophyletic group of all known Ursinae species and our fossil.
-Here, we would be assigning the fossil to the *total group Ursinae*, meaning that the fossil can be a crown or stem fossil of this group.
-For some fossils, we may have very little data to inform their placement in the tree and perhaps we may only know that it falls somewhere within our group of interest.
-In this case, we can account for our uncertainty in the relationship of the fossil and all other taxa and allow MCMC to sample all possible places where the fossil can attach in the tree.
-For the bear species in our analysis, we have some prior knowledge about their relationships.
-Four out of five of the clades shown in Figure \ref{fig:1} are defined in the NEXUS file **bears\_cytb\_fossils.nex** as **taxsets** in the **sets** block.
+For the bear species in our analysis, we do have some prior knowledge about their relationships.
+Four out of five of the clades we will define in the NEXUS file **bears\_cytb\_fossils.nex** as **taxsets** in the **sets** block.
 The one clade that is not included in the data file will be created using the BEAUti options.

 <figure>
  <a id="fig:1"></a>